-Students who accumulate more than 20 unexcused absences in a full year must meet with their parents and the administration to develop an attendance plan going forward.
-Students will be issued a written warning at the 10 and 15 day mark for full year courses.
+Students who accumulate more than 20 unexcused absences in a full year must meet with their parent(s)/guardian(s) and the administration to develop an attendance plan going forward.
+Students will be issued a written warning at the 10 and 15-day mark for full-year courses.